cardamomcode/fable-python/docs/compatibility.md

 let applyTwice f x = f (f x)
 let result = applyTwice (add 1) 5 // 7
 ```

+Functions are first-class values in F#.
+The `applyTwice` function takes another
+function `f` as a parameter and applies it twice.
+Partial application works
+naturally - `(add 1)` creates a new function that adds 1 to its argument.

 ### Pattern Matching